diyarawade/Fraud-Detection-Analysis/README.md

 # Fraud Detection Analysis using Machine Learning

 ## Project Overview
-This project analyzes financial transaction data to identify fraudulent transactions using machine learning techniques.
-The workflow includes data cleaning, exploratory data analysis, feature engineering, model training, model evaluation, and feature importance analysis.
+This project analyzes financial transaction data to identify fraudulent transactions using Machine Learning techniques.
+The workflow includes data cleaning, exploratory data analysis (EDA), feature engineering, model training, evaluation, and feature importance analysis.
+A Random Forest Classifier was used to classify fraudulent and non-fraudulent transactions based on transaction patterns and account behavior.

 ## Technologies Used
 - Python